scjrobertson/multisensor-lmb-filters/README.md

 ## Multi-sensor LMB and LMBM filters

-The script **runMultisensorFilters.m** runs the multi-sensor LMB and LMBM filters and plots their results and Euclidean and Hellinger optimal subpattern assignment (OSPA) errors.
+The script **runMultisensorFilters.m** runs the multi-sensor LMB and LMBM filters and plots their results and Euclidean and Hellinger OSPA metrics.
 We have developed the following three approximate multi-sensor LMB filters:

   1. The parallel update LBM (PU-LMB) filter.
 This filter results from the mathematical manipulation of the multi-sensor multi-object Bayes filter's posterior distribution.
 This filter assumes that the sensors are independent, and it is the most accurate of our approximate multi-sensor LMB filters.